sara-nl/picasclient/README.md

 ## Running on Grid

+### Fractal example

-On the grid, in our screnario, you need to supply the entire environment through the sandbox (the alternative CVMFS goes beyond the scope of these examples).
+On the grid, in our screnario, you need to supply the entire environment through the sandbox (the alternative CVMFS is used in the advanced grid example).
 The binaries and python code need to be in this sandbox.
 First we need to create a tar of the picas code, so that it can be sent to the Grid:

 ```